bbalser/HIP/HIP-oracles-reward-epoch-realignment.md

 ## Detailed Explanation

-On a date to be specified, the reward epoch will be a 23 hour epoch from 01:00:00 UTC to After this date, the rewards epoch will always be a 24 hour epoch that start at 00:00:00 UTC and ends at 00:00:00 UTC.
+On a date to be specified, the reward epoch will be a 23 hour epoch from 01:00:00 UTC to 00:00:00 UTC.
+After this date, the rewards epoch will always be a 24 hour epoch that start at 00:00:00 UTC and ends at 00:00:00 UTC.

 The following table outlines the total reward pool for a 24 hour epoch and what the rewards would be for a 23 hour epoch.